Category Archives: IRWS

 Contents: The course introduces the programming language R used for statistical analyses.
 The beginning of each lecture comes with a demonstration of programming and statistical functions that will be elaborated on in the course of the study.
 The students will then practice with many statistical examples.
 In addition to statistical functions, the course will introduce the definition of R as a programming language and its syntax rules.
 Students will further learn to use R’s scripting capabilities.
 Successful participation requires basic knowledge of descriptive and inferential statistics.
 The students are encouraged to bring their own laptops with the free software R (www.r-project.org/) and RStudio (www.rstudio.com/) installed.

-A requirement for students: Basic knowledge of descriptive and inferential statistics is recommended.
+A requirement for students: Basic descriptive and inferential statistics knowledge is recommended.

 Recommended literature and pre-readings: